Working with Virtual Teams and Saving Money Without Travel

 Tip: Get call-forwarding so you can take cell calls on a cheaper line.

-Often, our projects require connecting more than two people simultaneously.
+Often, our virtual team projects require connecting more than two people simultaneously.
 For conference calling, we use our VoIP service (OneConnect).
 It allows the initiator to dial and connect up to five participants.

 Our office suite uses OneConnect on all their IP Phones.
 This way, we can hold a meeting in the boardroom for local participants, and conference in the others over the hands-free phone.